mckenzielee/Qi-Docs/docs/Qi_Types.rst

 An SdsType is referenced by its identifier or Id field.
 SdsType identifiers must be unique within a Namespace.

+SdsTypes define how events are associated and read within a collection of events, or SdsStream.
+The read characteristics when attempting to read non-existent indexes, indexes that fall between, before or after existing indexes, are determined by the interpolation and extrapolation settings of the SdsType.
+For more information about read characteristics see [Add link for Interpolation] and [Add link for Extrapolation].

-SdsTypes are immutable; after an SdsType is created it cannot be changed, and it can only be deleted if no streams reference it.
+SdsTypes are immutable; after an SdsType is referenced by an SdsStream or an SdsView, it cannot be changed.
+Types can be deleted only if no streams or views reference it.

 SdsType management using the .NET Sds Client Libraries is performed through the ``ISdsMetadataService``.
 You can create the ISdsMetadataService using one of the ``SdsService.GetMetadataService()`` factory methods.